AVAILABLE IN PAPERBACK AND EBOOK AT AMAZON (also in Kindle Unlimited)

 Can she change everything she thought she was?
 What will the lady’s choice be?

 Melanie Vandergriff mapped out her life’s course at a young age and it paid off.
 Now, with her fiftieth birthday approaching, she has everything she wants.
 She’s never had a rock star, though, and since her sister is involved with the lead singer of Illicit Mel has a hankering to see what all the fuss is about.
-After a backstage encounter with the rhythm guitarist unlike anything she’d ever experienced, she decided she had to see more of Drew Cooper.
+After a mind-blowing backstage encounter with the rhythm guitarist, she knows she has to see more of Drew Cooper.

-When Illicit decided to take a long hiatus from recording and touring, Drew Cooper was eager to reconnect with his thirteen-year-old son and be the hands-on father he always wanted to be.
+When Illicit decides to take a long hiatus from recording and touring, Drew Cooper is eager to reconnect with his thirteen-year-old son and be the hands-on father he always wanted to be.
 But when he discovers his son is on his way to becoming a juvenile delinquent it throws Drew’s plans into chaos.
-When he’s asked to be in his lead singer’s wedding near Dallas Drew takes the opportunity to find a home there where he and his son can live far away from the bad influences that threatened the boy.
+When he’s asked to be in his lead singer’s wedding near Dallas Drew takes the opportunity to find a home there where he and his son can live far away from the bad influences that threaten the boy.

 Book 3 in the Illicit Series